Kim-Chuan Toh

 Kim-Chuan Toh is a Singaporean mathematician, and Leo Tan Professor in Science at the National University of Singapore (NUS).
 He is known for his contributions to the theory, practice, and application of convex optimization, especially semidefinite programming and conic programming.

+Education

 Toh received BSc (Hon.) in 1990 and MSc in 1992, from NUS, and PhD in 1996 from Cornell University.